 Weight gain is one other symptom of stress.
 Stress stimulates the production of cortisol.
-High levels of cortisol can actually increase the amount of belly fat you have, probably because the body is understanding the stress as a danger and preparing for it.
+High levels of cortisol can actually increase the amount of belly fat.
+It may happen because the body is understanding stress as a danger and preparing for it.

 Of course, obesity comes with a whole bunch of health problems of its own, such as type 2 diabetes.
 Type 2 diabetes itself can be worsened by stress, through triggering excessive glucose production.